stadler0/discord-msg-cloner/README.md

 Part of this script is still in german but will be translated later.
 If you use this software for anything public please credit me as an author :)

+There should be no calls made to the discord API so you should be pretty safe if you use it.
+Still..
+I do not take resposibility if you get banned.